componentjs/guide/component-v1.md

 ## What's New

+### Github Authentication

+Component now requires GitHub authentication to resolve semantic versions.
+If you do not authenticate your requests with GitHub, you will quickly reach the 60 requests per hour limit.
+To authenticate, simply either use a [netrc](http://www.gnu.org/software/inetutils/manual/html_node/The-_002enetrc-File.html) file or add the `GITHUB_USERNAME` and `GITHUB_PASSWORD` environmental variables.

 ### Semantic Versioning

 For a while, Component users were plagued by a lack of semantic versioning support.